SURFnet/certificates-bcp/dialogue.md

 > But wait, I see another catch-22: I want to know your public key, and to verify that this public key is yours I need to validate your certificate, which was signed by the CA. But boom!
 To verify the signature on the CA I need the CA's public key.
 I am back to square 1 again!
 How do I verify the CA's public key?

-In fact: you don\'t.
+In fact: you don't.
 CA keys, sometimes called root keys, are contained in self-sign certificates.
 These certificates are issued by the CA's themselves.

 > That sounds like a catch-22 in itself!

-Yes, but that\'s what I meant when I said that the downside of a PKI is that everybode must trust the root CA\'s.
+Yes, but that's what I meant when I said that the downside of a PKI is that everybode must trust the root CA's.
 Their self-signed certificates are often built-into communication software like browsers and mail clients.
 Those certificates are called *trust anchors*.
 This is how a PKI gets bootstrapped.

 > Oookay.
 So no catch-22 after all?

 Nope.
-Wonderful isn\'t it?
+Wonderful isn't it?